 Docker support: Available via docker build -t mcp-browserbase . or the official Docker Hub image.

 Setup difficulty: Moderate.
-The npx command is simple, but you need three separate API keys before anything works.
-That’s a higher barrier than Playwright (zero config) or Puppeteer (zero config).
-You’re signing up for a cloud service before you can test a single page.
+The npx command is simple, and the Model Gateway reduces API key friction — you now only need a Browserbase API key and project ID to get started (down from three keys).
+Still a higher barrier than Playwright (zero config) or Puppeteer (zero config) since you’re signing up for a cloud service before you can test a single page.

 What Works Well